Kyubyong/specAugment/README.md

 <img src="no_WER.png">

 * The base model looks messy.
 The WER hangs around 26%, which is bad.
-* The specAugment model looks better, and it is likely to keep improving.
-I don't think the WER will go down to 10%, though.
+* The specAugment model looks much neater.
+The WER got 20% after 500k of training.
+I don't think it is good enough, though.